Just-likely intersections on Hilbert modular surfaces: Background material

 Therefore, we can replace $L_n$ by $L_n \cap K_v$ to assume that $L_n \subset K_v$.

 We now claim that $L_n/K$ is separable.
-Indeed, being a one-parameter function field, $K$ admits a unique degree $p$ inseparable extension necessarily containing all $p$th roots of $K$, and whicih therefore contains the pth root of a uniformizer of $K$ at $v$, which therefore can't be contained in $K_v$.
+Indeed, being a one-parameter function field, $K$ admits a unique degree $p$ inseparable extension necessarily containing all $p$-th roots of $K$, and which therefore contains the $p$-th root of a uniformizer of $K$ at $v$, which therefore can't be contained in $K_v$.
 It follows that $L_n/K$ is indeed separable.

-The splitting behaviour of the connected-etale exact sequence for any $p$-divisible group is insensitive to separable extensions, and therefore the connected-etale exact sequenc for $\pdiv[p^n]$ splits over $K$ for all $n$.
+The splitting behaviour of the connected-\'etale exact sequence for any $p$-divisible group is insensitive to separable extensions, and therefore the connected-\'etale exact sequenc for $\pdiv[p^n]$ splits over $K$ for all $n$.
 The result follows.

 \end{proof}

 \begin{theorem} Let $D\subset \cH$ be a generically ordinary, reduced, irreducible curve such that the generic abelian variety $A_{/K(D)}$ does not have an extra endomorphism\footnote{i.e., the ring of endomorphisms is $\cO_F$.}.
 We identify $\widehat{\cO}_{\cH,x}$ with $ \overline{\mathbb F}_p[\![t_1,t_2]\!]$ as in Lemma \ref{lem:productdeformation}.
 Let $\widehat{\cO}_{\cH,x}/(f_{D,x})$ be the formal completion of the local ring of $D$ at $x$.
 Then $t_i$ does not divide $f_{D,x}$ for any $i$. \end{theorem}